RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a string.
 It shall be the human readable name of the interface group.

+text
+    The attribute value shall be a :ref:`SpecTypeRequirementText`.
+It shall state the requirement for the interface group.

 .. _SpecTypeInterfaceHeaderFileItemType:

 Interface Header File Item Type